edgi-govdata-archiving/wayback/docs/source/wayback.rst

    record

-we can find our answer: Wayback's first snapshot of nasa.gov was in 1996.
+we can find our answer: Wayback's first memento of nasa.gov was in 1996.
 We can use dot access on ``record`` to access the date specifically.

 .. ipython:: python